ruby-amqp/rubymarchhare.info/articles/queues.md

 #### Consumer Tags

 Consumers are identified by unique strings called *consumer tags*.
-The `HotBunnies::Queue#subscribe` method can take a `:consumer_tag` argument or let RabbitMQ generate one
+The `MarchHare::Queue#subscribe` method can take a `:consumer_tag` argument or let RabbitMQ generate one

 ```ruby
 q.subscribe(:consumer_tag => "unique_consumer_001")